<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p><img loading="lazy" decoding="async" class="alignnone size-full wp-image-2361" src="https://motoringminute.com.au/wp-content/uploads/2024/03/Audoi-Q5-PHEV-interior-front-1.jpg" alt="Audi Q5 PHEV interior front 1" width="1800" height="1200" srcset="https://motoringminute.com.au/wp-content/uploads/2024/03/Audoi-Q5-PHEV-interior-front-1.jpg 1800w, https://motoringminute.com.au/wp-content/uploads/2024/03/Audoi-Q5-PHEV-interior-front-1-300x200.jpg 300w, https://motoringminute.com.au/wp-content/uploads/2024/03/Audoi-Q5-PHEV-interior-front-1-1024x683.jpg 1024w, https://motoringminute.com.au/wp-content/uploads/2024/03/Audoi-Q5-PHEV-interior-front-1-768x512.jpg 768w, https://motoringminute.com.au/wp-content/uploads/2024/03/Audoi-Q5-PHEV-interior-front-1-1536x1024.jpg 1536w" sizes="auto, (max-width: 1800px) 100vw, 1800px" /></p>

-<p><span style="color: #ff0000;"><a style="color: #ff0000;" href="https://www.ecocarguide.com.au/audi-q5-phev-everything-you-need-to-know/" target="_blank" rel="noopener">Audi Q5 PHEV &#8211; Everything you need to know can be found HERE </a></span></p>
+<p><span style="color: #ff0000;"><a style="color: #ff0000;" href="https://www.ecocarguide.com.au/audi-q5-phev-everything-you-need-to-know/" target="_blank" rel="noopener">Everything you need to know </a><a style="color: #ff0000;" href="https://www.ecocarguide.com.au/audi-q5-phev-everything-you-need-to-know/" target="_blank" rel="noopener">Audi Q5 PHEV &#8211; </a><a style="color: #ff0000;" href="https://www.ecocarguide.com.au/audi-q5-phev-everything-you-need-to-know/" target="_blank" rel="noopener">Can be found HERE </a></span></p>

 <h3 style="text-align: center;"><span style="color: #ff0000;"><strong><em>TO LISTEN TO THE Audi Q5 PHEV RADIO REVIEW, CLICK BELOW</em></strong></span></h3>

-<audio class="wp-audio-shortcode" id="audio-2357-3" preload="none" style="width: 100%;" controls="controls"><source type="audio/mpeg" src="https://motoringminute.com.au/wp-content/uploads/2024/03/BTW-4144-Nov-10.mp3?_=3" /><a href="https://motoringminute.com.au/wp-content/uploads/2024/03/BTW-4144-Nov-10.mp3">https://motoringminute.com.au/wp-content/uploads/2024/03/BTW-4144-Nov-10.mp3</a></audio>
+<audio class="wp-audio-shortcode" id="audio-2357-5" preload="none" style="width: 100%;" controls="controls"><source type="audio/mpeg" src="https://motoringminute.com.au/wp-content/uploads/2024/03/BTW-4144-Nov-10.mp3?_=5" /><a href="https://motoringminute.com.au/wp-content/uploads/2024/03/BTW-4144-Nov-10.mp3">https://motoringminute.com.au/wp-content/uploads/2024/03/BTW-4144-Nov-10.mp3</a></audio>

 <h3><img loading="lazy" decoding="async" class="alignnone size-full wp-image-2362" src="https://motoringminute.com.au/wp-content/uploads/2024/03/Audoi-Q5-PHEV-profile-1.jpg" alt="Audi Q5 PHEV profile 1" width="1800" height="1200" srcset="https://motoringminute.com.au/wp-content/uploads/2024/03/Audoi-Q5-PHEV-profile-1.jpg 1800w, https://motoringminute.com.au/wp-content/uploads/2024/03/Audoi-Q5-PHEV-profile-1-300x200.jpg 300w, https://motoringminute.com.au/wp-content/uploads/2024/03/Audoi-Q5-PHEV-profile-1-1024x683.jpg 1024w, https://motoringminute.com.au/wp-content/uploads/2024/03/Audoi-Q5-PHEV-profile-1-768x512.jpg 768w, https://motoringminute.com.au/wp-content/uploads/2024/03/Audoi-Q5-PHEV-profile-1-1536x1024.jpg 1536w" sizes="auto, (max-width: 1800px) 100vw, 1800px" /></h3>